kasrakr/My-Devproject-Website/README.md

 - [x] Private messaging inbox
 - [ ] Deploy a live demo
 - [ ] REST API
-- [ ] Email notifications for new messages
+- [ ] Email notifications for new registered users
-- [ ] Automated tests & CI

 See the [issues page](https://github.com/kasrakr/My-Devproject-Website/issues) for open items — new ideas are welcome.